 - Research data collection, including a registry for nipple-sparing mastectomies

 - A patient satisfaction survey

 This data collection system, which was developed in 2007 by ASBrS Past President Dr. Eric Whitacre and his son, Thomas, was one of the first to be implemented by a surgical society and is now a leading system in the country.
-Currently over 96,500 cancers and 360,000 patients have been entered into the website by over 12,000 surgeons.
-This powerful tool has the potential to advance the treatment of our patients.
+Currently 115,000 cancers and 440,000 patients have been entered into the website by over 1,300 surgeons.
+This powerful tool is being used to advance the treatment of our patients.